top of page

 6. Prepare for Winter Rain and Moisture

 Winter in Southern California often means rain rather than snow, especially from December through February.
+Make sure:

 • Door thresholds are intact and sealed